-If you elect to participate in a High Deductible Health Plan (HDHP), you are also eligible to elect an HSA.
+If you elect to participate in the Anthem PPO HDHP (high deductible health plan), you are also eligible to elect an HSA.
 The HSA allows you to set aside pre-tax money from your paycheck to pay for eligible healthcare expenses for you, your spouse, and your tax dependents.

 Flexible Spending Accounts (FSA)